Suncony/Autoklicker/README.md

 The Autoklicker features:
 - Autoclicking all mouse and keyboard keys (maybe controller keys too if you know their names).
-- Hold mode (default): Hold to trigger Autoklicker, release to stop.
+- Default mode: Hold to trigger Autoklicker, release to stop.
-- Toggle mode: Press to trigger Autoklicker, press again to stop.
+- Autoklicker mode: Press to trigger Autoklicker, press again to stop.
+- Messy spaghetti code and a txt file for saving/loading...

 The manual is included in the program so check it out.